 There is no charge for parking.
 All vans & buses must follow the yellow signs and the white ground arrows to our drop off / pick up area to disembark.
 Afterwards, vans may park in the car lot only if they fit in one spot without sticking out and All buses must park in the over flow parking lot down inside the city park.
 Directions will be in the wristband package for you to give to the drivers.

-We offer $6.50 bagged lunches for groups.
+We offer $6.50 bagged lunches and $ .42 cent popsicles for groups.
 Both must be ordered and paid for two weeks in advance using this form.

 You are always welcome to bring in your own lunches however; we do not have an indoor area to store your lunches.
 You can have each child carry their own lunch or you can bring coolers and wagons and leave them off to the side in our outdoor picnic grove.
 We do not reserve tables.
 We have complimentary pull carts near the Welcome Center that can be borrowed to transport the lunches to the picnic grove.
 Groups are asked to return the carts to the same place so that others may use them.
 Please do not leave paper bag or plastic wrap lunches unattended, anywhere, at all.
 We have no control over ants, squirrels and peacocks who will chew right through paper bags.
 Please do not leave your lunches on the bus.
 Buses and cars get very hot, very fast and food will spoil unless packed in coolers.
 To expedite your entry into the Zoo, please have your lunch plans in place prior to arriving at the Zoo.